giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 As mentioned, new service accounts may have been created in the organization's namespace.

-You are free to edit or delete the role bindings and service accounts created via the web user interface in some other way via the management API.
+You are free to edit or delete the role bindings and service accounts created via the web user interface in some other way via the Management API.
 Treat them as if they were yours.

 ## Revoking access